 We ask you to send us one-page abstracts for article submissions.

 Deadline for articles:

-Please send queries and submissions to (fill in editor’s names and email)
+Please send queries to (fill in editor’s names and email)

 lambda nordica is a Nordic peer-reviewed academic journal for research in the Humanities and Social Sciences with relation to LGBT and Queer Studies.
 We strive to support the dialogue between established and younger scholars to inspire to more LGBTQ research in the Nordic area and support the initiative to new research areas in the field.
 The journal also introduces and reviews international LGBTQ literature.